Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Red Hills Desert Garden

-Bring a book or a picnic and relax around hundreds of native Utah plants at this endangered species garden.
+Bring a book or a picnic to this endangered species garden featuring hundreds of native plants.

-Red Hills Desert Garden is one of my favorite places to take photos in St. George.
-Go in your best dress and pose for graduation, baby announcements, or engagement photos.
+Red Hills Desert Garden features both endangered species and prehistoric tracks dating back 200 million years.
+It’s one of my favorite places to take photos in St. George.
+Go in your best dress and pose for a special occasion — or simply to commemorate your vacation!

 Outdoor Activities in St. George